Home

 Format

-This live, interactive webinar is taught directly from the museum galleries, giving students the opportunity to see original works of art and also dig deeper with additional digital content.
-Led by a museum educator, this program begins with an introduction to the MFA followed by close looking and learning centered on several works of art.
-Participants engage with the MFA via chat to share their questions and comments.
-Attendees are not visible, cannot be heard, and cannot share questions/comments publicly.
+This live, interactive videoconference program is taught from the museum galleries, giving students the opportunity to see original works of art and also dig deeper with additional digital content.
+Led by a museum educator, this program begins with an introduction to the MFA followed by close looking and guided activities centered around several works of art.
+Throughout the program, students will connect with the educator in the museum gallery by looking closely, making observations, asking questions, and engaging in activities.

 Objectives